Esmendez90/readmeGenerator/README.md

 # ReadMe Generator

   ## User Story
-  As a developer, I want to spend most of my time writting code and not as much time writing a readme file.
+  As a developer, I want to spend less time writing a ReadMe and more time writing code.

   ## Table of Content